 Listen, you have to eat.
 No matter what, you’ll have to spend some money, go someplace to get the food (cooked or not), and spend time waiting for and eating it.
 If you take just a few nights a week regularly to work on making it yourself, you WILL get better.

 You’ll need to look some things up, maybe more than once.
 You may need to ask for help.
 You may burn a meal or two.
 But soon, you’ll figure things out well enough that the struggle won’t be how to get something cooked.
 Instead, it will be how much effort you feel like putting into it tonight.

 To add a new ingredient or not?
 To leave out that hard-to-find, expensive ingredient you’re out of, or try a substitute?
 To bother plating it, or to let everyone serve themselves right from the stove?

-Not only will you develop skills, but your brain will start to recognize which flavors go together.
+As you cook not only will you develop skills, but your brain will start to recognize which flavors go together.
 What things cook similarly enough that you can put them together in the oven and not burn them.
 How to throw together a meal with what you found on manager’s special at the supermarket, or what came in your CSA box.

 You’ll learn to cook on the fly, and how to plan to cook based on your resources.
 THAT is how you get reasonably healthy meals on the table most days.

 The goal for most of us, after all, isn’t to become a chef.
 That’s what culinary school is for.
 It’s to be able to cook tasty food that fuels your body.
 It’s to enjoy one of the pillars of life: creating food to eat with your loved ones.

 Decent results for making a delicious side dish a couple times a week, right?